What's the Right Solution?

 Third, consider internal security requirements.
 Since many of today’s content management solutions are cloud-based, take a good, hard look at security and integration.
 What do you need to do internally to ensure that a cloud system will interface with the right devices in a secure internal environment?

-All this available data has created knowledge possibilities never before considered by many businesses.
-In the past, using unstructured data for analysis has been too cost prohibitive and too time prohibitive to be of any real use.
-But with today’s data management systems, unstructured data analysis is becoming more common in the business world.
+All this available information has created knowledge possibilities never before considered by many businesses.
+In the past, using unstructured information for analysis has been too cost prohibitive and too time prohibitive to be of any real use.
+But with today’s information management systems, unstructured information analysis is becoming more common in the business world.

 This could include social media, Word docs, PDFs, audio files, PowerPoints, videos, images, IMs, and email.
-In all these instances, the data can provide compelling insights.
-Using the right tools, unstructured data can add a depth to data analysis that couldn’t be achieved otherwise.
+In all these instances, the information can provide compelling insights.
+Using the right tools, unstructured information can add a depth to data analysis that couldn’t be achieved otherwise.

-Structured data, on the other hand is data that can be easily organized.
-This can include machine generated data like web server logs, point of sale data, medical monitoring data and GPS data as well as human generated data like data entered into a computer: age, zip code, gender, etc.
+Structured information, on the other hand, can be easily organized.
+This can include machine generated data like web server logs, point of sale information, medical monitoring iinformation and GPS data as well as human generated information like data entered into a computer: age, zip code, gender, etc.

 While there are still “document management” systems, today’s businesses require solutions that encompass larger parts of the information life cycle than just document management.
 Enterprises today need to manage paper and other forms of structured and unstructured data; they need to improve workflow processes; and, perhaps most of all, they need to monitor and react to changing expectations, both internally and in the marketplace.
 Download our white paper below to help you determine what features and functions your business needs.